 The Temporary Non-Agricultural H-2B is available for foreign workers doing seasonal work where there is a shortage of local workers.
 Alternatively, there is the J-1 Visa Exchange Visitor Program for people looking to teach, study, work or conduct research in the US.

-Finally, the green card entitles you to become a permanent resident.
+Finally, the green card entitles UK Expats to become a permanent resident.
 You can get a green card through a job or offer of employment, provided there aren’t enough US workers who can do the job.
 If you don’t have a job you could take pot luck in the annual green card lottery.
 Every year, 55,000 win permanent residence through the scheme.
 In 2010, more than 15 million people applied.

 You still get your UK state pension if you retire in the US, and importantly it will increase in value each year.
-Under the government’s “triple lock” guarantee your pension will rise in line with the UK consumer prices index, average earnings or 2.5%, whichever is higher.
+Under the government’s “triple lock” guarantee your UK state pension will rise in line with the UK consumer prices index, average earnings or 2.5%, whichever is higher.
 This means it could increase at a faster rate than US prices, or it could fall behind.

 In other good news, you won’t need any vaccinations.